 Butterfly Program: Offered during the summer and fall.
 This hands-on program gets scouts looking, catching and learning about this beautiful insect.
 We’ll cover the ins and outs of how butterflies hide, how they trick and evade predators, their amazing life cycle and how important their survival is to us.

 Salamander Program: Offered from spring to fall.
 Scouts will hike along the Woods Walk, learning where to look for salamanders, how to find them and properly handle them, and how to put them safely back into their environment.
 We talk about all the different salamanders found here on the mountain and hopefully find a few!

 Bug’s World: Discover the world under your feet!
 This program get scouts out digging in the ground and shifting through leaves and dirt to get an up-close look at the tiny world of decomposers.

 Please note that program fees depend on the activity.
 The duration of the program, materials used, and location are taken into consideration.

-If you have questions about hiking at Grandfather Mountain during your visit, please call the Interpretive Rangers Office at 828-737-0833.
+If you have questions about hiking at Grandfather Mountain during your visit, please explore our Walking & Hiking webpage or call the Interpretive Rangers Office at (828) 737-0833.

-Motor coaches or buses longer than 28′ are not allowed in the park on weekends.
+Motor coaches or buses longer than 28′ are not allowed in the park without prior reservation.
 No exceptions will be made.